ianmarshall007/ianmarshall007.github.io/_posts/2018-03-23-difference-between-sensual-erotic-tantra-and-happy-ending-massages.markdown

 - west
 - world
 - zones throughout the massage
+description: Difference between Sensual, Erotic, Tantra and Happy Ending Massages?
+Explaining the different types of sexual massage on offer around the world.
 ---

 There are different types of sexual massages offered around the world, I would like to take the opportunity to highlight the difference because many future clients and people exploring this beautiful world does not know the definition.